qjack001/Eye-Tracking-OS/README.md

   <br>
 </h6>

 <h4 align="center">Eye-OS is a gaze-based operating system, built as the cumulative project for CISC-325 (Human-Computer Interaction).
-Try it yourself at [beanjuice.ca](https://beanjuice.ca/)</h4>
+Try it yourself at <a href='https://beanjuice.ca/'>beanjuice.ca</a>.</h4>

 <p align="center">
   <a href="#description">Description</a> •